Dagu12s/AttachablePlugin/README.md

 ~~~

-For build the plugin, create a directory named build and run:
+For build the plugin, create a directory named build inside "system_plugin" and run:
 ~~~
 mkdir build
 cd build